top of page

 What this really means is shifting the message from “something is wrong” to “let’s stay ahead of things.”

-Keep the conversation simple and practical
+Keep the Conversation Simple and Practical

 Avoid medical jargon or long lectures.
 Parents don’t need detailed explanations of every test.
+You can say things like:

-• Regular checkups help catch issues early
+• Regular checkups help catch issues early.

-• Many problems are easier to manage when detected on time
+• Many problems are easier to manage when detected on time.

-• One annual visit can reduce emergency hospital trips
+• One annual visit can reduce emergency hospital trips.

 Simple reasoning feels more reassuring than complex information.

-Involve them in the decision
+Involve Them in the Decision

 Nobody likes being told what to do, especially parents.
-Instead of insisting,
+Instead of insisting, ask for their opinion:

 • Which doctor do they trust?